PCIe400 generic readout board qualification test: Phase determinism

 \section{Phase determinism}

-According to the datasheet, Agilex FGT transceivers exhibit a non-deterministic lane-to-lane output skew of up to $\pm~2$~unit~interval~(UI)~+~300\ps~\cite{altera-agm-datasheet}.
+The front-end electronics use the down-link from a back-end board, such as the PCIe400, to recover a reference clock.
+In order to guarantee a clock distribution with phase determinism below 10~ps peak-to-peak, the transmitter stream must be stable with respect to the LHC master clock across resets, power cycles, and FPGA temperature variations.
+The study presented here focuses on this first challenge only.
+In fact, according to the datasheet, the Agilex FGT transceivers exhibit a non-deterministic lane-to-lane output skew of up to $\pm~2$~unit~interval~(UI)~+~300\ps~\cite{altera-agm-datasheet}.
 This translates to jumps of 500\ps at 10\gbps and prevents a straightforward solution to distribute phase-deterministic clocks to the front-end.
 Tests were intentionally performed on an Agilex DK-SI-AGI027FA~development kit in order to isolate the intrinsic phase behavior of the transceiver from board-level effects.~\cite{altera-dk}